magomimmo/modern-cljs/doc/tutorial-18.md

 cljs.user=>
 ```

-As usual, you activate the bREPL connection bREPL by visiting one of
+As usual, you activate the bREPL connection by visiting one of
 the pages from the `:dev` or the `:pre-prod` builds.

 ## The need of a more comfortable project structure

 As we walked through the tutorials of the series we started adding
 plugins, dependencies and other esoteric options to the `project.clj`
-file which ended up to be long and confusing.
+file which ended up being long and confusing.
 Take a look at the
 latest `project.clj` if you don't believe me.

 [Leiningen Profiles][14] offer a very handy and articulated approach
 for simplifying the writing and mostly the reading of a project
-declaration without loosing any expressive power of the map
+declaration without losing any expressive power of the map
 representing the full project.

 ### Global profiles

-Say you want a set of plugins being available in all your local
+Say you want a set of plugins to be available in all your local
 projects managed by `lein`.
 I always want to have few plugins.

 For example: